-The Sixth Annual Frederick Pagan Pride Day will be held on Saturday, September 18th, 2021, at the Unitarian Universalist Congregation of Frederick.
+The Sixth Annual Frederick Pagan Pride Day will be held on Saturday, September 17th, 2022, at the Unitarian Universalist Congregation of Frederick.
 We are proud to support local Covens, Open Circles, Events, Charities and 501c3 organizations.
-If you are interested in offering a booth for your group or organization in the 2022 festival (2021 is full), please contact us in February of 2022.
+If you are interested in offering a booth for your group or organization in the 2022 festival (2021 is full), please contact us.

 Fertile Ground Gathering is an annual Beltane festival celebrating since 2008, and takes place at Prince William Forest Park in Triangle, VA.
 Our volunteer team puts together a rich, powerful, rejuvenating gathering that has become a much-anticipated retreat for many in the region and beyond.
 Each year, we create an integral experience around a central theme, and all our workshops, rituals, activities, and even performances are designed to come together to bring that theme to life.
 We are excited to return in 2022 for our first in-person gathering since COVID-19, and we look forward to celebrating with you!

 The Fellowship Beyond the Star (Fellowship) is a nondenominational Pagan group located in the DMV area.
-Founded in September 2013, our goal is to provide a space for Pagans of different paths to discuss and share their religious experiences and beliefs.
-We are an inclusive organization that meets three times a month for themed discussions, a book club, and informal coffee talks.
-Inclusivity is a cornerstone of our organization, and we do not tolerate bigoted language or behavior, including but not limited to racism, sexism, ableism, homophobia, and transphobia.
+Our goal is to provide a safe space for people of different paths to discuss and share their religious experiences and beliefs.
+Inclusivity is a cornerstone of our organization.
+For our full inclusivity statement, check out our website: fellowshipbeyondthestar.com.